mroam/chordlifter/Texty-is-focus/README.md

 VERSION or DATE: 2022 May 20

 HOW TO START THIS PROJECT: Run tests!
-Works in intelliJ & BlueJ
+Works in intelliJ & BlueJ.
+To see the TextDialogExample

+-- in BlueJ, right click TextDialogExample & "Run JavaFX Application" (the "new TextDialogExample" doesn't seem to work May 2022).

+-- In IntelliJ tell the terminal: java TextDialogExample

 AUTHORS: Mike, with ideas from Cole, Sadie, Jia, Max, & Desi

-USER INSTRUCTIONS: Current focus is trying to get TextyText to be like LiveCode's string handling: figuring "word" and "item" and "line"
+USER INSTRUCTIONS: Current focus is trying to get TextyText to be like LiveCode's string handling so we can ask for "word" I, or "item" J, or "line" K.

 # TODO:

-[ ] Use bluej's example of file reader for TextyText.getTextFromFile( )
+[ ] Use Bluej's example of file reader for TextyText.getTextFromFile( )

-[ ] Build more tests of TextyText (and stop using the one that does dialogs?)

-[ ] Make tests of "word" "line" and "char"
+[ ] Build more tests of TextyText for "word" and "char"

-[ ] Block setText( ) so it doesn't take just anything
+[ ] Block setText( ) so it only accepts legit ("" but not null?)
+Strings.

 [ ] Turn [wanna-be-tests](https://github.com/mroam/chordlifter/blob/main/wanna-be-tests.txt) into real tests!